elfortitude/100_Days_of_Swift/Project8/README.md

 ## Demonstration

 Level view with letter buttons, disabled text field for view tapped queston, scores, answers and clues.
+All layout and label customization is done in code.

 ![Screenshot](screen1.png)